-Account and authentication types
+User accounts and authentication types

-The guidance within this section is equally applicable to all account types unless specified otherwise.
-This includes unprivileged accounts, privileged accounts, break glass accounts and service accounts.
+The guidance within this section is equally applicable to all user accounts unless specified otherwise.
+This includes unprivileged user accounts and privileged user accounts, which includes break glass accounts and service accounts.
 In addition, the guidance is equally applicable to interactive authentication and non-interactive authentication.